cAptA1n-bot/eventManagement/README.md

 ## APIs

- - POST - /users/signup
+ - POST - /users/signup - create a new user account
- - POST - /users/login
+ - POST - /users/login - login existing user
- - GET - /users/me
+ - GET - /users/me - get the details of the logged in user
- - POST - /events
+ - POST - /events - create a new event
+ - PATCH - /events/:eventid - update an event (only by the admin of that event)
+ - PATCH - /events/:eventid/cancel - cancel an event (only by the admin of that event)
- - GET - /events
+ - GET - /events - get all events with filters for applied/not applied, date and location
+ - GET - /events/me - get all events created by the logged in user
- - POST - /evnets/:id/register
+ - POST - /events/registrations/:eventid - register for an event
+ - PATCH - /events/registrations/:eventid - cancel registration for an event
- - PATCH - /events/:id/register
+ - PATCH - /events/:eventid/review - api for super admin to review the events
- -